How Does A Propane Tank Valve Work

 What is a Propane Tank Valve?

 When propane is used in appliances, the gas enters through a valve on the tank and then goes into your plumbing system.
-The service valve helps to control the pressure so that there aren’t leaks or explosions when you turn off the main supply of gas.
+The service valve controls the flow of gas so that there aren’t leaks or explosions when you turn off the main supply of gas.

 A Propane Tank Valve